gautamtata/speeding-uber/README.md

 ## Uber-speeds
-It's a visualization of Uber drivers who are speeding around school zones in San Francisco.
+It's a visualization of Uber drivers who are speeding around school zones in London.

 ## Motivation
 San Francisco has been overrun with Uber and Lyft drivers who are a major cause in the traffic problems the city faces.
 Since Uber has become a lot more lucrative and there is often more than 1 driver per customer which makes it extremely competitive.
 Drivers for their own interest have to get to spots where is there is a surge in demand or they risk losing out on money.
 This visualization just shows which areas driver tend to speed the most and how it correlates with school locations.

+## High-level overview of the project
+1. Extracting list of schools from OSM.
+2. Getting OSM ways data which is normalized and joined with speed data.
+3. Extract speed limit data from OSM and compare the difference in speeds from Uber's data.
+4. Visualize on a Map.

 ## Things to know